 5. It is necessary to submit the final score report of graduation after the candidate has been granted admission.
 Inability to provide the same leads to cancellation of his/her admission.

-6. Candidates who have cleared the minimum GMAT cut off also need to sit for WAT, GD and PI sessions.
+6. Candidates who are aiming for IIM admission through GMAT and have achieved a score higher than the cutoff score, also need to sit for WAT, GD and PI sessions.
 You need to clear them to be considered for admission.
 Clearance of the GMAT cut off solely doesn’t guarantee admission into IIMs.
 After clearing all the required assessment procedures and submitting the necessary documents, the candidate is accepted.

-7. There is no defined age limit for admission into IIMs.
+7. There is no defined age limit for IIM MBA admission.
 The individual should just possess a graduate degree with a minimum of 50% marks to be considered.

 IIM Eligibility Criteria For MBA: